 Nowadays, the market offers a large number of OLAP data analysis tools that cater for users’ versatile business needs.
 There is no shortage in vendors, and customers have a lot of freedom choosing whether they want to work with MDX or SQL and what type of OLAP will work best with their system architecture (ROLAP, MOLAP, etc.).
 We can single out two main types of OLAP tools available on the market.
 The first type encompasses the server-side tools like OLAP servers.
 They occupy the spot between the data warehouse and the client application and aggregate the data from the database into cubes.
 They also provide advanced calculation options, data access security, and other server-side functionality.
 The second type includes client-side tools that provide easy and comprehensible interfaces for business users, allowing them to work with data and create OLAP reports without any specific IT or business analysis skills.
 These tools usually provide such functionality as ad hoc report generation, drag-n-drop interface, data visualization, working with KPIs, etc. Two of such tools are Ranet OLAP and Ranet Analytics.

 Ranet tools provide end users with intuitive easy-to-use interfaces to work with their business data.
 Ranet OLAP tool is a library of powerful OLAP components for data analysis, reporting, KPI analysis, trend analysis, and data visualization.
 Ranet allows end users to connect instantly to their OLAP data source and create interactive reports by simply dragging and dropping elements from the cube to the report designer area.
 A built-in cell style designer allows creating custom formatting styles for pivot tables, making it easier to spot underlying data trends.
 Special extensions allow visualizing your OLAP report data on different types of pivot charts.
 For those users that know MDX syntax, Ranet OLAP also provides an option to write custom MDX queries and create custom calculations, which helps users to extract and analyze data slices that are not readily available in the cubes.
+Ranet Analytics provides end users with interactive dashboards for visualizing the data in their ad hoc reports.
+It allows analyzing various aspects of their business and determining trends in their data, which helps to make more grounded and informed decisions about the business development.
+Besides, it also significantly improves the overall look and feel of OLAP reports.
+Both Ranet OLAP and Ranet Analytics can be easily embedded in the users’ applications and customized to their visual style.

 Like any other technology, OLAP has its advantages and disadvantages that need to be thoroughly considered before database and data warehouse design and implementation.